André Jolles: Life

 His family moved to Berlin in 1908, where he taught from 1909 as a private lecturer on ancient art history at Friedrich-Wilhelm University.

 When World War I began, he registered as a 40-year-old and became a Dutch volunteer.
 An artillery regiment accepted him after several rejections.
 Jolles was naturalised and initially participated in the First World War as a soldier and finally as a lieutenant in the Landwehr.
 In 1916, as an officer in the occupying forces, he accepted a professorship in classical archaeology and art history at the University of Ghent.
 In 1920, he was sentenced in absentia to 15 years of forced labour in Ghent.
-While in Ghent, he lived with Margarethe Grittli Boecklen (1895-1967).
+While in Ghent, he lived with Margarethe Grittli Boecklen (1895–1967).
 After he divorced Mönckeberg, he married Boecklen in August 1918, shortly after the birth of their first child Barbara.

 Jolles became a professor in Flemish and Dutch language and literature at Leipzig University.
 In 1923 he also became the professor of comparative history of literature.

 In 1930, he published his main work Simple Forms (Einfache Formen), in which he set out a typology of oral narrative forms (myth, legend, fairy tale, memorable, case, riddle, saying, joke).
 As stated in the preface, the book originated from Jolles' lectures, which Drs.
 Elisabeth Kutzer and Otto Görner wrote down and edited.
 Jolles' further considerations about the art forms were not substantial enough to be published.

 Simple Forms place Jolles in the company of Ernst Cassirer, Vladimir Propp, and other precursors of Structuralism.
 Using anthropology and literary theory, they investigated the origins of aesthetics.
 The book was translated into English only in 2017, "too late", in the words of Fredric Jameson.

-On May 1, 1933, he joined the Nazi Party, estranging several friends and his children from his first marriage: Jeltje was married to a Jewish engineer, and Jan Andries was forced to go into exile as a communist.
-In 193, Jolles joined the Sicherheitsdienst (SD) – the intelligence agency of the Nazi Party and the SS.
+On May 1, 1933, he joined the Nazi Party, estranging several friends and his children from his first marriage: Jeltje was married to a Jewish engineer, and Jan Andries was forced to go into exile as a communist to South America under a Spanish Passport with the alias ‘Manuel Enrique Cazón Arribar’.
+In 1937, Jolles joined the Sicherheitsdienst (SD) – the intelligence agency of the Nazi Party and the SS.
 He retired in 1941, and from 1942 worked on a study on behalf of the SD on Freemasonry.
 On his 70th birthday, he received the Goethe Medal for Art and Science from Hitler in 1944.

 On a questionnaire he filled out in May 1945 about his Nazi past, it is noted in handwriting: "is still a Nazi – too old (71 years) to be arrested".
-André Jolles committed suicide on February 22, 1946.
+André Jolles committed suicide on February 22, 1946, in Leipzig, Germany.